-Most credit cards are unsecured, but there are many different kinds of unsecured cards for all types of credit ratings.
+Though most credit cards are unsecured, many different kinds of unsecured cards are available for all credit ratings.
 Unsecured credit cards get their name from the fact that the debt is unsecured and not backed by collateral.

-Here we’ll answer seven common questions about unsecured credit cards and provide details on each type of unsecured credit card.
+Here we’ll answer some common questions about unsecured credit cards and provide details on each type of credit card.

 An unsecured credit card is a card that doesn’t require a cash deposit to secure the line of credit, unlike its secured credit card counterpart.
 While many different types of unsecured cards exist, your credit score will determine which unsecured cards you’re best qualified for.

 The main difference between secured and unsecured credit is that a secured credit card requires the applicant to make a deposit upon approval, which is the bank’s way of protecting itself if payments are not made.
-This amount typically varies between $49 and $3,000 and is oftentimes equal to the amount of credit issued.
+This amount typically varies between $49 and $300 and is usually equal to the amount of credit issued.

-Unsecured cards come in many different forms, but there are two primary differentiators: rewards type and credit type.
+Unsecured cards come in many forms, but there are two primary differences: rewards type and credit type.